Irtisamali2/AskmeWhere/README.md

 # askmewhere

-## Develop By Sardar Badar For Blind People
+## Developed for helping Blind People in navigation